caddev01/christi/README.md

     -Creating a new Header
     - Trying to center the Gamedeck feauture vertically
     - create the answer options with offcanvas and carousel{currently trying to figure out how to use the vertical-align class to vertically center the Gamedeck element}
-]
+    -attemping to remove the control icons on the carousel ]

 Tools to use{